savila/HALOGEN/examples/README.md

 Included here is an example input file for the ``2LPT`` executable, located in the ONLY_2LPT directory.
-To run it, use ``./2LPT examples/ONLY_2LPT/2LPT.input`` from the top-level directory of HALOGEN.
+To run it, use ``./2LPT examples/ONLY_2LPT/GOLIAT_2LPT.input`` from the top-level directory of HALOGEN.

 TIMING??

 The input file for 2LPT includes settings for the boxsize and number of particles, and the cosmology.
-In the case of this example, these are set to L=1 Gpc/h, N=512^3, and a cosmology with OmegaM = 0.27, OmegaLambda = 0.73, sigma_8 = 0.8 and H0=70.0.
+In the case of this example, these are set to the GOLIAT simulation specs.
 It also includes paths to two extra files that are needed:

 * A glass file.
 The one provided in the example is for a single particle species located at the centre of the grid.